grizzly-dot-web/grizzly-dot-web-carrer/Readme.md

 This website is developed with React and ExpressJS
 My backend code can be found under `src/backend`, the frontend part is found here `src/ts/frontend`.

+### The emotjis :smiley:
+In my private projects i use [gitmojii](https://gitmoji.carloscuesta.me/) to "categorize" my commits for a better overview.

-# Originally reason for this project
+### Originally reason for this project
 Originally I used this project to create an [CCMS](https://en.wikipedia.org/wiki/Component_content_management_system) based on:
 - [React](https://reactjs.org/) for the client side.
 - [nodejs](https://nodejs.org/en/) and [expressjs](http://expressjs.com/de/) on the Server side.